 Finance and business

-Chicago is famous for its financial sector, housing the headquarters of major banks and financial institutions, including JPMorgan Chase, Bank of America, Citibank, Fifth Third Bank, BMO Harris Bank, Northern Trust, and the US Bank.
+Chicago is renowned for its financial sector, which houses the headquarters of major banks and financial institutions, including JPMorgan Chase, Bank of America, Citibank, Fifth Third Bank, BMO Harris Bank, Northern Trust, and U.S. Bank.
 The city is renowned for its derivatives and futures markets, with the Chicago Mercantile Exchange (CME) being a prominent player.
 Additionally, Chicago is a hub for business services, including consulting firms, accounting, legal services, and advertising agencies.

 Engineering, transportation, and logistics

-Situated in the heart of the Midwest, Chicago serves as a major transportation and logistics hub.
-The city's central location and extensive transportation infrastructure, including air, rail, and waterways, make it a natural centre for distribution, warehousing, and freight transportation.
+Located right in the heart of the Midwest, Chicago serves as a major transportation and logistics hub.
+The city's central location and extensive transportation infrastructure, including air, rail, and waterways, make it a natural center for distribution, warehousing, and freight transportation.
 Jobs like flight and civil engineers, pilots, and safety inspectors are all well represented in the Chi-Town economy.

 Tech